major/supernova/README.md

     supernova --debug production list

-As before, any text after the environment argument is passed directly to novaclient:
+As before, any text after the environment argument is passed directly to novaclient.

+You can list all of your configured environments by using the `--list` argument.

 #### A brief note about environment variables